-A comprehensive study of the federal income tax structure as related to business (i.e. partnerships and corporations) including problems intended to provide a thorough understanding of the law.
+This course provides a comprehensive study of the federal income tax structure as related to business (i.e., partnerships and corporations), including problems intended to provide a thorough understanding of the law.
 Attention is also directed to the determination of the tax liability of corporations.
-Prerequisite: ETH 501